Common Mistakes to Avoid During Code Reviews

 Focusing on design and architecture ensures a holistic assessment of the codebase, fostering long-term maintainability and alignment with overall project goals.

 A code review checklist is important while doing code reviews.
 Without the checklist, the process is directionless.
 Not only this, reviewers may unintentionally overlook vital elements, lack consistency, and miss certain aspects of code.
+Not using the checklist may confuse whether all the aspects are covered as well and key best practices, coding standards, and security considerations may be neglected.

 Suggestions